On the Idea of Habits and Routines

 • It's natural to idealize the habit forming process with our wants of immediate results, and temporal permanence.
 We want our sexy body now, and we want it forever.
 This is a perfect avenue for burnout.
 Good habits are formed when the focus on the journey of exploration, and iterative improvement.
 Our brains naturally enjoy learning new things, and seeing progress.

 • When starting a new habit, be careful that you aren't pushing yourself too hard.
 Start with a small goal that does not change your daily life drastically.
-It's often easy to buy into the norms of the zeitgiest and start habits that are too difficult.
+It's often easy to buy into the notion of efficiency and start habits that are too difficult.
 For instance, a lot of people say things like "I'm going to start jogging this year" and then buy new gear, drive to the nearest park with a jogging path, and then try to do 3k on their first day, and try to do it every day.
 They do this because that is their idea of what "starting to jog" looks like in their minds.
 Rather than rationalizing what they are capable of doing in a reasonable manner, they end up focusing too much on their ideals of what it should be like.

 • Focus on your relation to the habit, make it as enjoyable as possible.
 By the very nature of how we work, if you like doing something, you will want to do it more.
 Many personal development people on the hardcore macho side may argue "if you practice forcing yourself to do hard things, you will grow stronger" and I agree with that statement, but that doesn't mean that every step has to be an anxious life or death struggle.
 And if every step is made into such a binary challenge, the chances of burn out increase dramatically.